ebanx-integration/ebanx-php/README.md

 ## Usage
 ### Setup
-To use the EBANX PHP library you only need to setup your integration key.
+To use the EBANX PHP library you need to setup your integration key.
 ``` php
 \Ebanx\Config::setIntegrationKey('your-integration-key');
 ```